zalando-incubator/kube-aws-iam-controller/docs/sdk-configuration.md

       - name: aws-iam-java-example
         image: mikkeloscar/kube-aws-iam-controller-java-example:latest
         env:
-        # must be set for the Java AWS SDK/AWS CLI to find the credentials file.
+        # must be set for the Java AWS SDK/AWS CLI to find the credentials file if you use the AWS SDK for Java v1
         - name: AWS_CREDENTIAL_PROFILES_FILE
+          value: /meta/aws-iam/credentials
+        # must be set for the Java AWS SDK/AWS CLI to find the credentials file if you use the AWS SDK for Java v2
+        - name: AWS_SHARED_CREDENTIALS_FILE
           value: /meta/aws-iam/credentials
         volumeMounts:
         - name: aws-iam-credentials